New Jewish Agenda

-New Jewish Agenda (NJA) was a multi-issue membership organization active in the United States between 1980 and 1992, consisting of approximately 50 local chapters.
-Its slogan was "a Jewish voice among progressives and a progressive voice among Jews."
-The organization emphasized participatory democracy and advocated for civil rights, particularly for groups marginalized within the broader Jewish community.
-NJA was notable for its positions on Palestinian rights and the inclusion of queer Jews, which were considered controversial at the time.
+New Jewish Agenda (NJA) was a multi-issue membership organization active in the United States between 1980 and 1992 and made up of about 50 local chapters.
+NJA's slogan was "a Jewish voice among progressives and a progressive voice among Jews."
+New Jewish Agenda demonstrated commitment to participatory (grassroots) democracy and civil rights for all people, especially those marginalized within the mainstream Jewish community.
+NJA was most controversial for its stances on the rights of Palestinians and Lesbian and Gay Jews.

 History

-Over 1,200 people attended NJA's founding conference of New Jewish Agenda (NJA) on December 25, 1980, representing members of Orthodox, Conservative, Reconstructionist, and Reform synagogues.
+Over 1,200 people attended NJA's founding conference on December 25, 1980, representing members of Orthodox, Conservative, Reconstructionist, and Reform, synagogues.
 The date was purposely chosen to coincide with Christmas.
-During the conference, a 25-member Executive Committee (EC) was elected.
-The EC determined that straw-poll resolutions would serve as guides rather than mandates for NJA policy and proposed the creation of task forces for each policy area.
+At the founding conference, a 25-member Executive Committee (EC) was elected.
+The EC agreed that the straw-poll resolutions should function as guides and not mandates of NJA policy, and proposed establishing taskforces for each proposal area.

-Many founding members were Jewish activists involved in movements advocating for peace, demilitarization, civil liberties, civil rights, and women’s liberation, as well as those critical of Israeli policies.
-NJA incorporated Jewish cultural symbols and traditions into its organizing efforts.
-For example, the organization rewrote Jewish prayers and High Holy Day services to reflect feminist, secular, and other non-traditional Jewish perspectives.
-Jewish rituals were also utilized in protests, such as when the Disarmament Task Force constructed a sukkah across the street the White House.
-NJA members framed their activism as explicitly Jewish, which received mixed and often critical responses from the broader Jewish community.
+Many of the original members were Jewish organizers active in movements for peace and de-militarization, civil-liberties, civil rights, women's liberation, and those critical of Israeli policies.
+New Jewish Agenda used specifically Jewish cultural symbols and gatherings in their organizing, a common strategy in our current political era.
+For example, NJA wrote and revised Jewish prayers and High Holy Day services to reflect Feminist, Secular, and other non-traditional Jewish communities.
+They also used Jewish ritual in protest – for example, the Disarmament taskforce built a sukkah across the street from the White House.
+Though NJA members identified their activism as explicitly Jewish, they were met with mixed and often critical response from the larger Jewish community.

-At a Delegates Conference held on November 28, 1982, in New York City, 65 elected representatives from NJA chapters and at-large members from across the United States reached consensus on a National Platform.
-The platform included a general Statement of Purpose and specific positions on 18 issue areas.
+At a November 28, 1982 Delegates Conference in NYC, 65 elected representatives of NJA chapters and at-large members from across US, consented on a National Platform.
+The Platform included a general Statement of Purpose and specific statements on 18 issue areas.